Overview of Human Capital Investment OP 2007-2013

 The Programme comprised of 14 distinct areas of investment which contribute to the Programme’s overall objectives.
 More detailed information on the particular investment areas of the Programme are set out in the Operational Programme.
-Click on the image to the left for the full text of the HCI OP this also includes the text of the European Commission decision which gave effect to certain changes to the Programme.
+This also includes the text of the European Commission decision which gave effect to certain changes to the Programme.

-Though the Programme period has expired, expenditure in respect of the Programme activities is still eligible until end-2015.
+Though the Programme period expired in 2013, expenditure in respect of the Programme activities was eligible until end-2015.
 The focus of the Operational Programme was on labour market activation of the unemployed and on education and equality programmes.

 Policy Document 2007-2013

 The main policy documents which have shaped the ESF for Ireland during 2007-2013 are: